prmadev/prma/content/floss_is_compatible_with_longivity.md

 [taxonomies]
 categories = ["opinion"]
-tags = ["permaculture", "longevity", "FLOSS"]
+tags = ["permaculture", "longevity", "FLOSS", "permacomputing"]
 +++

 Free/Libre and Open Source Software (FlOSS) is a captivating realm within software development.
-What makes FOSS particularly intriguing is its deviation from conventional business goals, leading to planned longevity and a distinct approach to sustainability.
+What makes FLOSS particularly intriguing is its deviation from conventional business goals, leading to planned longevity and a distinct approach to sustainability.

+## Reasons

 Let us delve into the unique qualities of FOSS and the factors that contribute to its better suitability for longevity.

-## Reasons

-### FLOSS business model is better served by longevity
+### The longevity of the FLOSS business model serves it well

 The common business models are better suited for short-term goals.
 There are two major approaches: selling or renting.

-Most small to mid-sized software companies are primarily focused on selling products.
+Small to mid-sized software companies predominantly prioritize the sale of their products.
-The longevity of these products is an afterthought, a necessity rather than the main objective.
+The concept of product longevity, while acknowledged as necessary, assumes a secondary role rather than being a central objective.
-It serves to establish consumer trust.
+Its primary function lies in establishing trust among consumers.
-Once the initial excitement of selling a new and shiny product fades, the company moves on to the next one.
+Once the initial excitement surrounding the launch of a new and captivating product subsides, these companies swiftly shift their attention to the next innovation.
-The success of selling these new products relies on users' fear of missing out and the perceived loss of functionality in the previous product.
+The success of marketing these novel products heavily relies on users' fear of missing out and the perceived loss of functionality associated with the previous iteration.
-This often leads to the inclusion of unnecessary features, planned obsolescence, and resistance against the right to repair.
+Unfortunately, this often leads to the inclusion of unnecessary features, deliberate planning for obsolescence, and resistance against the right to repair.
-Longevity is disregarded as endless cycles of replacing one product with another take precedence.
+In this cycle, longevity takes a backseat as the perpetual replacement of one product with another takes precedence.

-On the other hand, large companies prioritize renting software.
+Conversely, larger companies place a premium on the rental model for software.
-Instead of owning the software, users pay subscription fees for continued use.
+Instead of users owning the software outright, they opt for subscription-based payment models for continuous usage.
-One might assume that these companies would prioritize stability in order to retain their subscribers.
+One might assume that these companies would prioritize stability to retain their subscribers.
-However, in practice, they often choose a different path.
+However, practical implementation often takes a different route.
-They rely on monopolistic practices, such as acquiring competitors or launching massive marketing campaigns to crush newcomers.
+These companies rely on monopolistic tactics, such as acquiring competitors or launching extensive marketing campaigns to stifle new entrants.
-When they fail to eliminate competition, they resort to exclusivity of content, forcing users to purchase their product along with their competitors'.
+In cases where competition persists, they resort to content exclusivity, coercing users to purchase their product alongside competitors' offerings.
-Users end up using these products for extended periods not because of their superior quality, but because they feel they have no other viable options.
+Consequently, users find themselves utilizing these products for prolonged periods not due to their exceptional quality, but rather because they perceive limited alternative options.
 The subscription model may make sense when paying for a service, but it doesn't align with current software development.
 Paying subscription for developing and bug-fix of a product is simply paying for the privilege of using an incomplete version of a product.

-On the other hand, companies that employ a pay-for-enterprise-support model for open-source products, like Canonical and Red Hat, tend to have more responsible practices.
+In contrast, companies adopting a pay-for-enterprise-support model for open-source products, such as Canonical and Red Hat, exhibit commendable practices.
-Longevity is their main focus.
+Their primary emphasis lies on longevity.
-If the software is not broken, their work is straightforward; they don't need to fix the same issue multiple times for each individual client.
+If the software is functioning adequately, their tasks are straightforward, eliminating the need to address the same issue repeatedly for each client.
-Longevity is both their proof and their means of operation.
+Longevity serves as both their evidence and modus operandi.
-They support software that has already withstood numerous instabilities.
+They provide support for software that has already weathered numerous instabilities.
-They use various stages of development, such as alpha, unstable, stable, and long-term releases.
+They employ different development stages, such as alpha, unstable, stable, and long-term releases.
-These features may then be passed on to other distributions with more resilient goals, such as REHL.
+These features can subsequently be passed on to other distributions with more robust objectives, such as REHL.

-While they may charge for bug fixes, they are essentially selling stability and longevity (think Ubuntu Pro).
+Although these companies may impose charges for bug fixes, their underlying offering revolves around selling stability and longevity (think Ubuntu Pro).
-This is not merely because these companies are inherently kind but because they have no other option.
+This approach is not driven solely by inherent benevolence but rather stems from a lack of alternatives.
-They cannot monopolize a product that anyone can clone, fork, learn from, and start a business supporting.
+They are unable to monopolize a product that can be cloned, forked, and utilized to initiate independent ventures.
-They cannot sell software that others can fork, enhance, and sell at a higher price or for free.
+Nor can they vend software that others can fork, enhance, and sell at higher prices or even distribute for free.
-Their only options are to create a product that is neither too limited to be useless nor too large to be difficult to support.
+Their sole viable course of action entails creating a product that strikes a balance, avoiding both excessive limitations that render it futile and excessive complexity that complicates support.

 However, business is just one piece of the puzzle.

-### FLOSS engineers are more interested in quality than quantity
+### FLOSS engineers prioritize quality over quantity.

 As we discussed, most businesses prioritize product quality only until it reaches a level sufficient for selling.